 Your Regal utilizes lubrication and fluids that need regular check ups.
 These engine fluids are engine oil and power steering fluid.
-Refer to your engine owner's manual for specific details regarding the proper maintenance procedure of your lubrication system.
+Refer to your outboard engine owner's manual for specific details regarding the proper maintenance procedure of your lubrication system.
 The pictures displayed in this section may represent a different engine model than the one equipped on your Regal boat.
-All pictures and procedures in this section are meant to be used as a guide, and should not take priority over the proper engine owner's manual.